Bust of Bolesław Prus

-The bust of Bolesław Prus (popiersie Bolesława Prusa) is a monument in Warsaw, Poland, placed in front of the Bolesław Pruss 35th General Education Highschool at 7 and 9 Zwycięzców Street, in the neighbourhood of Saska Kępa, within the district of Praga-South.
+The bust of Bolesław Prus (/pl/; popiersie Bolesława Prusa) is a monument in Warsaw, Poland, placed in front of the Bolesław Prus 35th General Education High School at 7 and 9 Zwycięzców Street, in the neighbourhood of Saska Kępa, within the district of Praga-South.
 It consists of a stone bust depicting Bolesław Prus, a 19th- and 20th century novelist, and a leading figure in the history of Polish literature and philosophy, placed on a sandstone pedestal.
 The sculpture was made by Stanisław Sikora, and unveiled on 19 May 1983.

 History

 The monument was proposed by the Friends of Warsaw Society, and dedicated to Bolesław Prus, a 19th- and 20th century novelist, and a leading figure in the history of Polish literature and philosophy.
 Its location within the neighbourhood of Saska Kępa was chosen as the Prus was involved in the cultural life of the area, including volunteering in organising numerous festivals, as well as wrote articles commentating on the investments in the area.
 The sculpture was made by Stanisław Sikora, and unveiled on 19 May 1983, on the 71st anniversary of Prus's death.